Roe v. Wade is under threat, and only one of the leading 2020 Democrats seems to really get it

 Since it’s hard to find the time to read through the voting records and policy stances of 23 candidates, we’re going to look at just the top three for now.
 According to tracking by Real Clear Politics, the three current Democratic front-runners are former Vice President Joe Biden, Senator Bernie Sanders of Vermont, and Senator Elizabeth Warren of Massachusetts.

-Here are there positions on abortion and reproductive rights:
+Here are their positions on abortion and reproductive rights:

 Elizabeth Warren

 Warren, the only woman in the bunch of front-runners, has a defined plan to preserve reproductive rights for women, which she unveiled in a Medium post on Friday.
-In the post, she criticizes “extremist Republican lawmakers,” who enact laws that restrict abortion access, and she warns that their efforts to have Roe v.
+In the post, she criticizes “extremist Republican lawmakers” who enact laws that restrict abortion access, and she warns that their efforts to have Roe v.
 Wade overturned by the Supreme Court “just might work.”

 She then called for Congress to craft legislation that would make the decision in Roe federal law, called for a repeal of the Hyde Amendment (which bans federal funding for most abortions), and called for federal legislation preventing states from passing medically unnecessary restrictions on abortion clinics.
 She also proposes reversing the Trump administration’s domestic gag rule, which bars providers that receive federal family planning funds from performing or referring patients for abortions.